 The Merino Insulated Jacket is Dry Clean Only!

 We tested this kit out in harsh mountain conditions.
 I wore them wild camping in the Brecon Beacons, on a multi-day canoe trip to Suilven and on many of the UK’s best kayak adventures.
 I also regularly wear these baselayers at home in the winter and on our local walks.
 Also, this brand isn’t new to us, as we already used some of their other clothing items on our previous adventures.

 Merino Wool Blend Slippers

 I always wear slippers at home, as my feet tend to get cold, but I often end up with a hole at the front of them after a few months of wear.
-But these Isobaa slippers seem like a great quality with a thick sole.
-I even wore them outside briefly to put out rubbish etc or when we go car camping.
+But these Isobaa slippers are great quality with a thick sole.
+I even wear them outside to put out rubbish etc or when we go car camping.
 They are not only really comfy and warm, but look smart as well.
 They also worked in and out of our VW camper that we rented in Milton Keynes for our babymoon.

 Womens Wool Insulated Jacket

 Wool insulated jackets are a new concept and not many companies make them.
 They are made from recovered wool fibres collected during yarn production, so nothing goes to waste.
 Unlike feather & down, Merino will still insulate even when wet, so you don’t need to worry about the weather forecast!
 I was most excited to try this jacket out, and not just because of its cool look!
 I wore it many times, at different temperatures, sometimes as cold as 0 °c and remained warm.
 I always have a lot of gadgets on me, so was happy about the size of the pockets.
 I could easily fit my camera, phone and portable charger in there.
 The hood and storm guard kept the elements out on a windy day.

 I think this jacket will get a lot of use from me.
 It packs down small and it’s really lightweight so perfect for all those hiking adventures!